-In this piece, we’ll cover those topics and more, as well as provide in depth resources for for some of the more complex decisions you’ll have to make as a subscription box owner.
+In this piece, we’ll cover those topics and more, as well as provide in-depth resources for some of the more complex decisions you’ll have to make as a subscription box owner.

 Start by getting an idea of shipping rates.
 Cratejoy has a calculator that helps estimate the price of shipping with different box sizes and weights.
 If you would like to keep shipping costs under $10 per box, you’ll need to be careful about the weights and dimensions of your products.

-Here’s some more information about the different shipping carriers and
+Here’s some more information about the different shipping carriers:

-- A Comprehensive Review: The Best Solution for Subscription Box Shipping
+- The Best Carriers for Subscription Box Shipping

 - 6 Ways Subscription Box Companies Can Save Money on Shipping

 Unless you’re starting a box business that ships your own goods each month, you’ll need to figure out a strategy for curating products.
 This includes deciding what you’ll put in your box and who will put it together.

 - 7 Places to Source Products for Subscription Boxes